 In case of Conditional Handover, if the late data forwarding is applied, the source eNB initiates data forwarding once it knows which target eNB the UE has successfully accessed.

 Editor’s note: FFS whether the behavior of the CHO data forwarding follows the same behavior as defined in 10.1.2.3 for the Intra-E-UTRAN-Access Mobility data forwarding.

-Editor’s note: FFS whether, when and how early data forwarding is applied.